Ortho-unit polygons can be guarded with at most $\lfloor \frac{n-4}{8} \rfloor$ guards

-\begin{lemma} Let $X$ be a set of internal edges which span a component of $\mathcal{F'}$.
-Then the guards placed on the corresponding vertical cuts guard a total of $2|X|+1$ columns of $P$, including teeth. \end{lemma} \begin{proof} Each guard sees both columns incident to the vertical cut it sits on.
-Since the internal edges span a tree whose vertices are these columns, this is precisely $|X|+1$ columns.
-Furthermore each guard also guards the tooth $\mathcal{L}$-matched to its internal edge.
-Since all edges are internal, these are disjoint from the columns already counted and $2|X|+1$ columns are guarded in total. \end{proof}
+\begin{lemma} Let $X$ be the set of $\mathcal{L}$-matched internal edges spanning some component of $\mathcal{F'}$.
+Then the guards placed on the corresponding vertical cuts guard a total of $2|X|+1$ columns of $P$, including their paired teeth. \end{lemma} \begin{proof} Each guard sees both columns incident to the vertical cut it sits on.
+Since the internal edges span a tree whose nodes are these columns, this is precisely $|X|+1$ columns.
+Furthermore, each guard also guards the tooth $\mathcal{L}$-matched to its internal edge.
+Since all edges are internal, these teeth are disjoint from the columns already counted and $2|X|+1$ columns are guarded in total. \end{proof}

-Now we need to guard the remaining columns corresponding to vertices in $\mathcal{F}$.
+Now we need to guard the remaining columns corresponding to nodes in $\mathcal{F}$.
 To this end, we fix a root in $T$.
 If $\mathcal{F}'$ is non-empty, we choose the root to be a leaf $\mathcal{L}$-matched to an internal edge in $\mathcal{F}'$.
 If all components in $H$ are even, then $\mathcal{F}'$ is empty; in this case, we choose the root to be an arbitrary leaf.
-We now define, for every component of $\mathcal{F}$, its root to be the vertex in the component closest to the root of $T$.
+We now define, for every component of $\mathcal{F}$, its root to be the node in the component closest to the root of $T$.